GioCities

 History of twitter verificationĀ§

 Twitter first introduced verification in 2009, when baseball man Tony La Russa sued Twitter for letting someone set up a parody account using his name.
-It was a frivolous lawsuit by a frivolous man who has since decided heā€™s happy using Twitter to market himself, but Twitter used the attention to announce their own approach to combating impersonation on Twitter: Verified accounts.
+It was a frivolous lawsuit by a frivolous man who has since decided heā€™s happy using Twitter to market himself, but Twitter used the attention to announce their own approach to combating impersonation on Twitter: verified accounts.

 šŸ–± You can Google it